William Tyler Page: American's Creed

 The American's Creed is a summing up, in one hundred words, of the basic principles of American political faith.
 It is not an expression of individual opinion upon the obligations and duties of American citizenship or with respect to its rights and privileges.
 It is a summary of the fundamental principles of American political faith as set forth in its greatest documents, its worthiest traditions and by its greatest leaders.

 Personal life, death and legacy

 Page resided in Friendship Heights, Maryland (in Montgomery County).
 Page married Mary Anna Weigangt of Athens, Georgia, daughter of painter Charles H. Weigangt, in 1895.
 They had three daughters and two sons: Nannie Tyler, Mary, Mrs. Gordon F. Fox, John C. and William Tyler.
 His wife died in 1929.

-Page died of heart disease on October 19, 1942 in Washington, D.C., at age 74.
+Page died of heart disease on October 19, 1942, in Washington, D.C., at age 74.
 He was buried in the Oak Hill Cemetery.
 In 1955, the Daughters of the American Revolution added a bronze plaque on his grave at Oak Hill Cemetery.

-William Tyler Page Elementary School is located at 13400 Tamarack Road in Silver Spring, MD and it is part of Montgomery County Public Schools.
+William Tyler Page Elementary School is located at 13400 Tamarack Road in Silver Spring, Maryland, and it is part of Montgomery County Public Schools.